 You must be surprised to see this kind of plugin appeared under the list, I’m pretty sad too.
 These WordPress backup plugins usually have only one important task, compressed all website data into a .zip file and send it to the host.
-As far as I know, the size could easily go up to hundred of megabytes (MB).
+As far as I know, the size could easily go up to hundreds of megabytes (MB).

 What should you do?
-The current best solution to backup a WordPress site is to use VaultPress.
+The current best solution to back up a WordPress site is to use VaultPress.

 Hit Counters Plugin

 I don’t get how nowadays people are still using those classic hit counters on their site.
 I’m not talking about the “Who’s Among Us” but plugins that count post views and online visitors.
 Don’t they know about Google Analytics?
 Just imagine you have 10k visits a day – it will execute code counter 10,000 times.
-That’s crazy right?
+That’s crazy, right?